Free Tax Preparation

 Financial Check-Up Program

 Financial Check-Up aims to maximize the tax encounter by providing a free, individualized financial assessment session for taxpayers at ten of the Coalition’s 37 neighborhood sites.
 Financial Check-Up includes credit advising with a FICO Score evaluation, access to financial aid advising if needed, and referrals to other services leading to greater financial stability.
 It has grown from one pilot program in 2012 to ten for 2017.
 Financial Check-Up provides not only self-help solutions to financial issues but also an option to participate in the Coalition’s year-long, one-on-one financial coaching program.

 Financial Coaching Available through the Mayor’s Office of Financial Empowerment

 The Roxbury Center for Financial Empowerment offers eligible Bostonians free access to a personal financial coach, a career specialist and a whole menu of additional resources, including income supports.
-To get started, all you need to do is come into the Roxbury Center in Dudley Square or JVS downtown at 75 Federal Street and attend an orientation session.
+To get started, all you need to do is come into the Roxbury Center in Dudley Square and attend an orientation session.
 If you are motivated for a long term relationship with the team that will help you identify and work towards your goals—please come see us!